AndersonHsieh0330/aspir_bpsk_modem/fpga/doc/project_setup/vivado.md

 ### Scripting : compile.tcl
 Loads all the verilog sources, .xdc constraint files, then run the synthesis and place&route with some optimizations inbetween.
 The output of this script is a bitstream with the file name <project_name>_<compilation_timestamp>.bit sitting in `/output/<compilation_timestamp>` folder

+### Scripting : program_fpga.tcl
+1. Open vivado hardware manager and connect to haredware server
+2. Set current hardware target
+3. Set current hardware device: I set it to be the first spartan 7 series fpga connected
+4. program it with a bitstream we point it to

 ### Scripting : setup.tcl (Deprecated)
 Create a project and apply relevant settings like specifying which fpga we're programming, adding source/constraint files, etc. <br />
 The most important file this script generates is the <project_name>.xpr file.
 This file contains all the information about our project.
 Some folders are also generated for vivado to manage our sources like the <project_name>.cache, <project_name>.hw, <project_name>.ip_user_files.
 This is because we're using project mode and vivado does some more work to manage our project.